-A Traveller’s Guide to Earthquakes and Tsunamis in Tonga
+A Traveller’s Guide to Volcanic Eruptions, Earthquakes and Tsunamis in Tonga

 Tonga sits on one of the most active regions for earthquakes in the world, the South Pacific Rim.
-This means that the country is vulnerable to environmental hazards, such as earthquakes, tsunamis and cyclones.
-However, compared to other countries, Tonga is rarely affected by earthquakes and tsunamis so shouldn’t be a deterrent for travellers to explore these beautiful islands.
-Nevertheless, there are ways to you can prepare yourself for natural disasters which we’ll outline in this guide to earthquakes and tsunamis in Tonga.
+This means that the country is vulnerable to environmental hazards, such as earthquakes, volcanic eruptions and tsunamis.
+Although Tonga has made the world news in recent years due to volcanic eruptions and tsunamis, these events rarely occur so shouldn’t be a deterrent for travellers to explore these beautiful islands.
+Regardless, there are ways you can prepare yourself for natural disasters which we’ll outline in this guide to volcanic eruptions, earthquakes and tsunamis in Tonga.

 - Tonga sits on an active earthquake zone of the Tonga Plate

-- Since 1865, only six tsunamis have been recorded in Tonga making tsunami occurance rare compared to other countries
+- Since 1865, only seven tsunamis have been recorded in Tonga making tsunami occurrence rare compared to other countries

 - Most earthquakes occur on the ocean floor in Tonga

-- There has been 11 deaths from tsunamis in Tonga
+- There have been 14 deaths from tsunamis in Tonga

 - There has been one death from earthquakes in Tonga

 - The Hunga Tonga-Hunga Ha’apai volcanic eruption was the largest recorded since the eruption of Krakatoa in 1883.

 With Tonga sitting on the zone known as the Pacific Rim of Fire, it is prone to experiencing earthquakes.
 Most earthquakes occur on the ocean floor, making tsunamis more of an issue than the quake itself (see the section below).
 However, large earthquakes can still cause buildings to fall, fires and landslides.